 The Forbes ranking of America's Top Wealth Advisors

-The Forbes ranking of America's Top Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative and quantitative data, rating thousands of wealth advisors with a minimum of seven years of experience.
+The Forbes ranking of America’s Top Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative and quantitative data, rating thousands of wealth advisors with a minimum of seven years of experience.
 Ranking algorithm is based on quality of practice, including: telephone and in-person interviews, client retention, industry experience, review of compliance records, firm nominations; and quantitative criteria, including: assets under management and revenue generated for their firms.
 Investment performance is not a criteria because client objectives and risk tolerances vary, and advisors rarely have audited performance reports.
 Rankings are based on the opinions of SHOOK Research, LLC which does not receive compensation from the advisors or their firms in exchange for placement on the ranking.
-Research Summary (as of July 2016): 11,235 Advisor nominations were received, based on thresholds.
-4,000 Advisors were invited to complete the online survey.
-2,500 Advisors were interviewed by telephone.
-425 Advisors were interviewed in person at the Advisors' location.
-Final list of the top 200 Advisors was then compiled based upon the quantitative criteria.
+Research Summary (as of August 2018): 25,732 Advisor nominations were received, based on thresholds.
+9,596 Advisors were invited to complete the online survey.
+7,174 Advisors were interviewed by telephone.
+1,503 Advisors were interviewed in-person at the Advisors' location.
+Final list of the top 250 Advisors was then compiled based upon the quantitative criteria.
 Raymond James is not affiliated with Forbes or Shook Research, LLC.
-This ranking is not indicative of future investment performance, is not an endorsement, and may not be representative of individual clients' experience.
+This ranking is not indicative of an advisor's future performance, is not an endorsement, and may not be representative of individual clients' experience.
 Neither Raymond James nor any of its Financial Advisors or RIA firms pay a fee in exchange for this award/rating.

 Barron's Top 1200 Advisors